plotly/plotly.py/doc/python/horizontal-bar-charts.md

     showlegend=False,  # the legend does not add anything )

-#remove up the default "facet_variable =" text from the title of each facet graph
+# remove the default "facet_variable =" text from the title of each facet graph
 fig.for_each_annotation(lambda a: a.update(text=a.text.split("=")[-1]))

 # Remove duplicate axis labels